GSEA-MSigDB/gsea-desktop/scripts/java9/readme.txt

 working with very large datasets you can increase the amount of memory available to GSEA by editing the first line of the startup script.
 Specifically change the value of the "-Xmx" parameter.
-For example, to start IGV with 8 gigabyte of memory  change the value
+For example, to start GSEA with 8 GB of memory, change the value

    -Xmx4g